Your Washington D.C. Plastic Surgeon

 Kirit A. Bhatt, M.D., is an Award-Winning, Fellowship-Trained, Board-Certified Plastic Surgeon practicing in the Washington, DC area.
 Dr. Bhatt serves national and international patients interested in cosmetic or reconstructive plastic surgery.
 Dr. Bhatt has been transforming lives with his surgical skills, attention to detail, and commitment to patient safety and comfort.

 The cornerstone of Dr. Bhatt’s practice is commitment to patient care, and his goal is to make patients feel comfortable from the moment they enter his offices.
+(See testimonials from other patients about Dr. Bhatt).
 When you come in for your consultation, Dr. Bhatt will patiently listen to your goals, and discuss the nonsurgical and/or surgical options available to you.
 He looks forward to providing you with all the information needed to make an informed decision about your plastic surgery needs.
 Dr. Bhatt’s patients come from Washington, D.C., Virginia, and Maryland, as well as throughout the United States and around the world.
 He is committed to providing all patients with the personalized and caring attention they deserve.